kperez755/Data-Research-and-Algorithms-Diabetes/README.md

 # Diabetes Prediction using Machine Learning

 This project is for a computer science course that revolves around Big Data and Data Researching.
-It contains the code for predicting diabetes.
+It contains code that analyzes patient data and uses an algorithm to determine whether or not a patient has diabetes.